 Owner, John Kelleher, says “it was just remarkable and I’m now certainly a fulltime devotee of the power of wow!”

+This was certainly a case of John “practicing what he preaches”.
 After deciding to sell his country homestead, John decided that he would market the property himself rather than put it in the hands of a real estate agency.

 Fair enough, given his line of work!